core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Note that, by changing the Partial IV as discussed above, any member of G1 would also be able to forge a valid signed response message M2 to be injected in G1.

+## Group OSCORE for Unicast Requests {#ssec-unicast-requests}

+It is NOT RECOMMENDED for a client to use Group OSCORE for securing a request sent to a single group member over unicast.

+If Group OSCORE is used to protect a unicast request to a group member, an on-path adversary can, right then or later on, redirect that request to one/many different group member(s) over unicast, or to the whole OSCORE group over multicast.
+By doing so, the adversary can induce the target group member(s) to perform actions intended to one group member only.
+Note that the adversary can be external, i.e. (s)he does not need to also be a member of the OSCORE group.

+This is due to the fact that the client is not able to indicate the single intended recipient in a way which is secure and possible to process for Group OSCORE on the server side.
+In particular, Group OSCORE does not protect network addressing information such as the IP address of the intended recipient server.
+It follows that the server(s) receiving the redirected request cannot assert whether that was the original intention of the client, and would thus simply assume so.

+The impact of such an attack depends especially on the REST method of the request, i.e. the Inner CoAP Code of the OSCORE request message.
+In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
+On the other hand, non safe methods such as PUT, POST and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

+Additional considerations are discussed in {{ssec-synch-challenge-response}}, with respect to unicast requests including an Echo Option {{I-D.ietf-core-echo-request-tag}}, as a challenge-response method for servers to achieve synchronization of client Sender Sequence Numbers.

 ## End-to-end Protection {#ssec-e2e-protection}

 The same considerations from Section 12.1 of {{RFC8613}} hold for Group OSCORE.